 Our business requires substantial cash to support purchases of automobile contracts and other operating activities.
 Our primary sources of cash have been cash flow from operating activities, including proceeds from term securitization transactions and other sales of automobile contracts, amounts borrowed under warehouse credit facilities, servicing fees on portfolios of automobile contracts previously sold in securitization transactions or serviced for third parties, customer payments of principal and interest on finance receivables, fees for origination of automobile contracts, and releases of cash from securitized portfolios of automobile contracts in which we have retained a residual ownership interest and the related spread accounts.
-Our primary uses of cash have been the purchases of automobile contracts, repayment of amounts borrowed under warehouse credit facilities and otherwise, operating expenses such as employee, interest, occupancy expenses and other general and administrative expenses, the establishment of spread accounts and initial overcollateralization, if any, and the increase of credit enhancement to required levels in securitization transactions, and income taxes.
+Our primary uses of cash have been the purchases of automobile contracts, repayment of securitization trust debt, repayment of amounts borrowed under warehouse credit facilities, operating expenses such as employee, interest, occupancy expenses and other general and administrative expenses, the establishment of spread accounts and initial overcollateralization, if any, and the increase of credit enhancement to required levels in securitization transactions, and income taxes.
 There can be no assurance that internally generated cash will be sufficient to meet our cash demands.
 The sufficiency of internally generated cash will depend on the performance of securitized pools (which determines the level of releases from those portfolios and their related spread accounts), the rate of expansion or contraction in our managed portfolio, and the terms upon which we are able to purchase, sell, and borrow against automobile contracts.

-Net cash provided by operating activities for the years ended December 31, 2013 and 2012 was \$99.4 million and \$35.0 million, respectively.
+Net cash provided by operating activities for the years ended December 31, 2014, 2013 and 2012 was\$135.8 million, \$99.4 million and \$35.0 million, respectively.
 Net cash from operating activities is generally provided by net income from operations adjusted for significant non-cash items such as our provision for credit losses, provision for contingent liabilities, accretion of deferred acquisition fees, the \$10.9 million gain on cancellation of debt in 2013 and, in 2012, the net change in our deferred tax assets of \$62.8 million.

-Net cash used in investing activities for the year ended December 31, 2013 was \$409.6 million compared to net cash used in investing activities of \$91.5 million in 2012.
+Net cash used in investing activities for the years ended December 31, 2014, 2013 and 2012 was \$541.2 million, \$409.6 million and \$91.5 million, respectively.
 Cash provided by investing activities primarily results from principal payments and other proceeds received on finance receivables held for investment.
 Cash used in investing activities generally relates to purchases of finance receivables.
-Purchases of finance receivables held for investment were \$764.1 million and \$551.7 million in 2013 and 2012, respectively.
+Purchases of finance receivables held for investment were \$944.9 million, \$764.1 million and \$551.7 million in 2014, 2013 and 2012, respectively.

-Net cash provided by financing activities for the year ended December 31, 2013 was \$319.3 million compared with net cash provided by financing activities of \$59.4 million in 2012.
+Net cash provided by financing activities for the years ended December 31, 2014, 2013 and 2012 was \$401.1 million, \$319.3 million and \$59.4 million, respectively.
 Cash used or provided by financing activities is primarily attributable to the repayment or issuance of debt, and in particular, securitization trust debt and portfolio acquisition financing.
-We issued \$778.0 million in new securitization trust debt in 2013 compared to \$558.5 million of new securitization trust debt in 2012.
-Repayments of securitization debt were \$382.6 million and \$351.0 million in 2013 and 2012, respectively.
+We issued \$923.0 million in new securitization trust debt in 2014 compared to\$778.0 million in 2013 and \$558.5 million in 2012.
+Repayments of securitization debt were \$502.2 million, \$382.6 million and \$351.0 million in 2014, 2013 and 2012, respectively.